BMW iDrive: BMW Live Cockpit series [iDrive 7.0]

+BMW debuted iDrive 7.0 in the summer of 2018, first appearing in BMW X5 (G05),BMW 8 Series (G15),BMW Z4 (G29) and BMW 3 Series (G20).

 iDrive consists of the MGU hardware (Media Graphics Unit) running the 7th generation of iDrive called BMW Operating System 7.0.

 Two Live Cockpit configurations are available: Live Cockpit Plus and Live Cockpit Professional.
-The Live Cockpit Plus system uses a hybrid analog/digital instrument cluster with a 5.7-inch Driver's Information Display and a 8.8-inch main display.
+The Live Cockpit Plus system uses a hybrid analog/digital instrument cluster with a 5.7-inch Driver's Information Display and an 8.8-inch main display.
 In the Live Cockpit Professional System these are upgraded to a 12.3-inch digital instrument cluster and a 10.25-inch main display.

+The interface was redesigned once again, with the instrument cluster now being fully digital (it no longer replicates circular gauges but is replaced by a more "arced" design).

 iDrive 7.0 is available on the following BMW models: